DevExpress-Examples/blazor-DxGrid-Separate-Edit-Form/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Grid for Blazor - How to edit a row on a separate page
+# Grid for Blazor - Create an edit form and modify on a separate page

-This example creates an edit form on a separate page.
+The DevExpress Blazor Grid offers multiple data editing options (including inline data editing within row cells).
+In this example, a separate edit form is used to modify row data.

 ![Edit form on a separate page](images/datagrid-with-external-edit-form.gif)

-The example shows how to do the following:
+This example demonstrates how you can:

-* Create a Grid.
+* Add a Blazor Grid to a project
-* Add a command column template with a hyperlink to the edit form.
-* Use the hyperlink to navigate to a separate page and pass the key field value.
+* Add a command column template with a hyperlink to the edit form (the hyperlink is used to navigate to the edit form.
+It also passes the key field value to the edit form).
-* Edit the record on the separate page and apply changes to the data source.
+* Edit row data in a separate page and apply changes to the data source.
-* Navigate back to the page with the Grid.
+* Navigate back to the original page.

 <!-- default file list -->
-## Files to look at
+## Files to Review

 * [Index.razor](./CS/DataGridSeparateEditForm/Pages/Index.razor)
 * [SeparateEditForm.razor](./CS/DataGridSeparateEditForm/Pages/SeparateEditForm.razor)